-Now that you are a BARBRI Extended Bar Prep alumnus, what happens next?
+Now that you are a BARBRI Extended U.S. Bar Prep alumnus, what happens next?
 You will need to complete a few additional steps outlined by the state bar associations (regulatory organizations) to fully qualify in New York, California or Texas.
 You will also want to take advantage of helpful networking and career resources available to international students and foreign-trained lawyers.
 We have compiled everything right here for easy, quick reference.

 Start by paying your dues

 Once you are admitted to practice law in the state where you passed the bar exam, you will file a Certificate of Registration with that state’s bar association and pay the required dues and fees.
 Renewal with payment occurs typically each year or every two years depending on the state — here are the details for New York, California and Texas.
 The attorney registration fee may increase based on the number of years you have been in practice.

 In the future, when you are up for renewal of your attorney registration, it is important to do so and on time.
 Otherwise, you will be considered delinquent and out-of-compliance by the state bar association and possibly suspended from practice.

 Once you register as a new U.S. attorney, you will receive your attorney registration card and number.
 Your attorney registration number will stay the same as long as you are admitted to practice in the state.
 Courts and other entities may require your attorney registration number and card for identification purposes.
 You will also use your number when requesting credit for attending new lawyer training programs and continuing legal education (CLE) courses.

 Fulfill your CLE credits